rogerjdeangelis/utl_from_each_group_select_first_last_and_one_at_random/README.md

     From each group select first last and one at random

     Same result in WPS and SAS

+    see Mark and Paul's New Solutions on end
+    Paul Dorfman
+    Mark Keintz

     From Paul Dorfman post on SAS-L